 “In yet another skillful excavation of a dazzling Latino champion, Christian Giudice…follows Hector ‘Macho’ Camacho from his embattled childhood in Spanish Harlem, to the heights of his electrifying yet too-brief stardom and onto his abject end by hail of gunfire in a carful of cocaine.
 It is a compelling journey.”―Mark Kram Jr., author of Smokin’ Joe: The Life of Joe Frazier

 Hector Camacho lived fast, and his fists flew even faster in the ring.
-Handsome, flamboyant, and outspoken, Camacho electrified the boxing world of the 1980s.
-Shouting his mantra, “Macho Time!”, he beat some of the best fighters of his generation.
+Handsome, flamboyant, and outspoken, Camacho electrified the boxing scene of the 1980s and, shouting his mantra “Macho Time”, he beat some of the greatest fighters of his generation.